 The frustration facing social change organizations is palpable.
-That frustration is felt by folks doing work on the ground in communities.
+That frustration is felt by folks doing work on the ground in communities, whether in traditional nonprofits or social enterprises.
 It is felt by foundation leaders and philanthropists, by academics teaching social enterprise and nonprofit management, by consultants and capacity builders.